Copyright (c) 2014 The University of Manchester

 """

-Including the Ethernet chip itself.
+Including the Ethernet-enabled chip itself.

 Wrap-arounds are handled as appropriate.